Can I apply to both MMS programs?

 We do not grant deferred admission for this program.

-What do I need to know about recommendations?
+What do I need to know about my recommendation?

-All recommendations must be received before an application is considered complete and ready for review.
+Your recommendation must be received before your application is considered complete and ready for review.

 How are interviews conducted?

 We do not offer open interviews for MMS candidates.
 Interviews will be extended by invitation after careful review of your application materials.
 Most interviews will occur via video-conference; North Carolina residents may have the opportunity to interview on campus by invitation.
 Both formats carry equal weight in the admissions process.
 Interviews are conducted with individual applicants by staff, alumni, or select MBA students.